 I continue to be astonished at how quickly my body caught on once I wrapped my head around the idea of ditching all that judgment.
 From here on out, I’mma just leave the judging to Judy, because I’ve got nothing but love to give.

-Well, love and support for other women working on their own weight-loss journeys in our 10-in-4 Challenge, and we’ll be kicking off another round in January so feel free to sign up now if you’re interested! —Kristen
+Well, love and support for other women working on their own healthy self-love journeys in our online course — feel free to sign up if you’re interested! —Kristen